“The Man and His Dragon”: Short Story by Magda Olchawska

 „I’m not going anywhere.
 I’m too busy.
 I’ve got this huge project I’m working on.
 I’ve got deadlines, I can’t drop my life just like that.“ protested Pat.

 „Well, that is your choice, but as far as I’m concerned, things aren’t that pretty for you.
-You are stuck in the job that isn’t much fun and isn’t challenging for you any longer.
+You are stuck in a job that isn’t much fun and isn’t challenging for you any longer.
 You keep yourself busy, so you don’t think about the miserable life you have.
 And most of all you are lonely since you have no girlfriend or boyfriend to share your life with.“

 „Girlfriend,“ emphasised Pat.